WCHR West Coast Spectacular Set for Blenheim June Classic I

-Victoria Colvin Defends Her Title in $50,000 WCHR Peter Wetherill Palm Beach Hunter Spectacular
+Victoria Colvin Makes History in $100,000 WCHR Peter Wetherill Palm Beach Hunter Spectacular

-Wellington, FL, February 23 - For the second consecutive year, Victoria Colvin starred under the lights of the Palm Beach International Equestrian Center's International Arena claimed top honors in the $50,000 WCHR Peter Wetherill Palm Beach Hunter Spectacular.
+Wellington, Florida — February 15, 2015 — For the fourth consecutive year, Victoria Colvin starred under the lights of the Palm Beach International Equestrian Center's International Ring and claimed top honors in the $100,000 WCHR Peter Wetherill Palm Beach Hunter Spectacular.
+She's the first rider in the event's 19-year history to claim victory four times.

 Finals at the Capital Challenge Horse Show